LiberAI/NSpM/README.md

 ![Seq2Seq neural network.](http://www.liberai.org/img/seq2seq-webexport-160px.png "seq2seq")
 ![Semantic triple flag.](http://www.liberai.org/img/flag-sparql-160px.png "SPARQL")

+This is a fork of the original repo which i updated to work with python3 and tensorflow 1.14.0

 ## Code

 Install `git-lfs` in your machine, then fetch all files and submodules.